One Palette to RULE them ALL! The dream of many a Prima Watercolor Confections lover out there - well I did it (almost)!

 To keep everything organized and to let me find things fast, I've written the color number on each side of every half pan (so I can see it from any side where possible), I've also created a color swatch chart that fits into the palette lid and makes it easy to see at a glance which color is where.
 I've included the color number, as well as the Prima, set it was originally a part of, in case I want to use the colors together.
 I haven't added the individual color names to my Mega Swatch Color Chart as I didn't think this was essential information, and I can refer to these on the original color swatch cards if I need them.

 AND so you all don't have to spend the same amount of time I did, I'm providing a neat little downloadable color chart that you can print out for yourself on Watercolor paper (I used Arches A4 smooth), it lists the color order.
 The chart is A4 paper size as this was the best match for the size of the palette - so each square is the size of a half pan. *Depending on your printer you may need to choose 'Fit to paper size' to be able to see the edges of the chart.
+You can also download the color chart and swatch chart from Google Docs via this link, just in case there are any problems with the links above.

 And there you have it a month's worth of work but I now have all the Prima Watercolor Confections that I own organized, swatched, sorted and all in the one palette ready for easy use.
 I hope that this may save other Prima Watercolor lovers out there some time and give you all some storage and organizing ideas as well.